rexchoppers/tik-tik-tik/README.md

 ## Features

-- Accurate time synchronization using NTP
+- Accurate time synchronization using NTP (though some timing drift may occur due to voice generation processes)
 - Text-to-speech time announcements using the VCTK model
 - Special handling for leap seconds
 - Configurable announcement intervals